tuhinpal/CloudflareDB/README.md

 - You just made your Cloudflare DB, Now Read the API Endpoint and use it in your Project 😪

 ### *Secure with Token :*
-*You can impliment token based authentication system for POST and DELETE requests*
+*You can implement token based authentication system for POST and DELETE requests*

 - Write your key in <code>POSTKEY</code> to secure POST requests with a Token (Line No: 12)
 - Write your key in <code>DELETEKEY</code> to secure DELETE requests with a Token (Line No: 13)